codelabmw/laravel-infinite-scroll/README.md

   - A: Use component props (`whileLoading` | `whileNoMoreData`) to override default behavior.
   - A: Edit the published component in your resources directory or where you published it.
 - **Q: Does this work with other stacks?**
-  - A: Currently, only React components are supported out of the box.
-You can add other stacks by contributing to the package.
+  - A: Yes it does, however currently, only React components are included out of the box.
+You can add other stacks components by contributing to the package.

 ---